britishgas-engineering/ya-done/README.md

 [Documentation for setting up the configuration object.](https://www.browserstack.com/automate/node)

-**Please note to run multiple tests (scenarios) the driver needs to be quit at the end of each scenario**
+**Please note to run multiple tests (scenarios) the driver needs to be quit at the end of the last feature file**

 ```js